intel/mainline-tracking/Documentation/x86/sgx.rst

 * PTEs are installed to match the EPCM permissions, without exceeding the VMA permissions.

+During runtime the EPCM permissions of enclave pages belonging to an initialized enclave can change on systems supporting SGX2.
+In support of these runtime changes the kernel maintains (for each enclave page) the most permissive EPCM permission mask allowed by policy as the ``vm_max_prot_bits`` of that page.
+EPCM permissions are not allowed to be relaxed beyond ``vm_max_prot_bits``.
+The kernel also maintains the currently active EPCM permissions of an enclave page as its ``vm_run_prot_bits`` to ensure PTEs and new VMAs respect the active EPCM permission values.

 On systems supporting SGX2 EPCM permissions may change while the enclave page belongs to a VMA without impacting the VMA permissions.
 This means that a running VMA may appear to allow access to an enclave